udoprog/syntree/README.md

 also directly represents that it's *not* a literal string referencing a source location.

-In [Rune] this became apparent once we started [expanding macros][rune-macros].
-Because macros expand to things which do not reference source locations so we need some other way to include what the tokens represent in the syntax trees.
+In [Rune] this became needed once we started [expanding macros][rune-macros].
+Because macros expand to things which do not reference source locations so we need some other mechanism to include what the tokens represent in the syntax trees.

 You can try a *very* simple lex-time variable expander in the